ja-he/dayplan/README.md

 ### Views

-Using `ESC` you can switch from a single day's view to a week view, and from there to the full month.
+Using <kbd>ESC</kbd> you can switch from a single day's view to a week view, and from there to the full month.
 You can still scroll through the days and events in this mode but not perform any edits.

-Using `i` you can step back into the day view.
+Using <kbd>i</kbd> you can step back into the day view.

 ### Configuration and Defaults